MIROC-DOC/model_description/org/md_enorg/p-rad.md

 We also obtained TERM00141 and used it to
 Redo the flux calculation using the addition method, The difference from the original value is set to TERM00142.
-This is a meaningful value only in the long-wavelength region (Earth's radiation region).
+This is a meaningful value only in the long-wavelength region (earth's radiation region).

 ### Handling of cloud cover